wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/continuation-transaction.md

 # Continuation transaction

 Continuation transaction as a stage of execution of a [dApp](/ru/blockchain/account/dapp) script callable function.
-If a dApp script complexity exceeds 4000, its execution is split into several transactions.
-The first transaction in the calculation sequence is an [Invoke Script transaction](/en/blockchain/transaction-type/invoke-script-transaction).
-Continuation transactions are created automatically by block generators.
+If a dApp script complexity exceeds 4000, its execution is split into several stages.
+The first stage is performed within an [Invoke Script transaction](/en/blockchain/transaction-type/invoke-script-transaction).
+The further stages are performed within Continuation transactions that are created automatically by block generators.
 [More about continued calculations](/en/ride/advanced/continuation)

 > A script execution with a continuation is added in node version 1.3.0 and enabled with feature #16 “Continuations”.
 Versions 1.3.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.